Modern Mexico, Race and Indigeneity

 Courses I have taught include History of Modern Latin America, History of Colonial Latin America, Race, Gender and Power in Latin America, History of Mexico, Indigenous Politics in Latin America, US-Latin America Relations, as well as Rise of World Cultures and Ideas and Modern World, which are PC’s general education courses.
 I also led students on a trip to the Yucatán Peninsula of Mexico in 2018 and to Spain in May of 2019.

-My research has been supported by a Fulbright-Hays Doctoral Dissertation fellowship, a Fulbright IIE fellowship, the Orr Faculty Research Fellowship at PC (2019-2020), PC Faculty Development study grants, and various fellowships through the University of Chicago.
+My research has been supported by the American Council of Learned Societies, the Fulbright-Hays Program, the Fulbright IIE Program, and various grants and fellowships through Presbyterian College and the University of Chicago.

 I completed my Ph.D.
-(2014) as well as my M.A.
-(2009) in Latin American history from the University of Chicago, and my B.A. from Northwestern University (2005) where I studied history and Spanish.
+(2014) and my M.A.
+(2009) in Latin American history from the University of Chicago.
+My B.A. is from Northwestern University (2005) where I studied history and Spanish.
 It was at Northwestern where I learned the tremendous value of forging close relationships with faculty through a liberal arts education.
 Before coming to PC in 2014, I taught at the University of Chicago and the School of the Art Institute of Chicago.
-When I am not writing or teaching, I enjoy spending time with my husband Billy, our toddling son Harrison, and our dog, Logan.
+When I am not writing or teaching, I enjoy spending time with my husband Billy, our young son Harrison, and our dog, Logan.